-The medal haul for Eagle Track and Field was again gallant if not always golden.
+The medal haul for Eagle Track and Field was again gallant and collectively golden.

 Two-sport all-state dynamo Cameron Bonner ‘21 raced to a new state record and a precocious corp of dynamic talents combined strength and sizzle as St. Thomas thoroughly dominated the TAPPS 6A state championship for the program’s third bold bonanza in six years.